inderpal2406/rsa_assignment/README.md

 - The private ssh key was kept safely with us.
 - The password to login to windows instance was generated using the private ssh key.
 - A custom security group was generated to allow RDP access to the instance.
-- The ssh keys, terraform state files and terraform configuration folder were included in .gitignore file.
+- The ssh keys, terraform.tfvars, terraform state files and terraform configuration folder were included in .gitignore file.
 - This can be further enhanced to store state files in remote backends like S3 bucket in multi-developer environments.
 - Further custom cloudwatch alarms can be configured for different metrics.